Lawsuits challenge Virginia's sexual orientation protections

 A second suit filed in Loudoun County Circuit Court says that the law will compel a nondenominational church to hire people who violate the church's beliefs against same-sex marriage and choosing a gender identity that differs from their biological sex.

-Earlier this year, Virginia became the first southern state to extend anti-discrimination protections to include sexual orientation and gender identity.
-The legislation applies to housing, public or private employment, public spaces and credit transactions.
+Earlier this year, Virginia became one of the first Southern states to extend anti-discrimination protections to include sexual orientation and gender identity.
+The law applies to housing, public or private employment, public spaces and credit transactions.
+Among Southern states, Delaware and Maryland also have passed similar legislation.

 The law creates some exemptions for religious organizations, but Kevin Theriot, senior counsel for Alliance Defending Freedom, said they are insufficient, and that Virginia legislators rejected an amendment that would have strengthened the law's religious exemptions.

-Note: This story was first published on Sept.
-30, 2020.
-It was updated on Oct.
-6, 2020 to show that Virginia and Delaware are not the only Southern states to pass legislation extending anti-discrimination protection to include sexual orientation.
-Maryland has also passed similar legislation.